 Because COVID-19 is very contagious, we must keep a safe distance from other individuals and wash our hands often.
-The government is also making special measures to mitigate this damage and enhance the country's overall status.
+The government is also taking special measures to mitigate this damage and enhance the country's overall status.
 This pandemic has been a nightmare to forget, as it has caused troubles in many facets of human growth and development, including personal, mental health, social security, economic development, and so on.
 At the same time, the shutdown teaches us numerous valuable lessons.
-Humans have trained to deal with adversities with such a positive outlook, therefore I hope these teachings remain with us throughout our lives.
+Humans have trained to deal with adversities with such a positive outlook.
+Therefore I hope these teachings remain with us throughout our lives.
 Every tragedy has an end, and this one will be over soon.
-Efforts are being undertaken to build a strong defence against the covid problem.
-Efforts are being made to develop effective diagnostic tools, treatment techniques, and prophylactics.
-As of present, vaccination has been shown to be an effective covid-19 prophylactic when paired with social awareness and adhering to covid norms that have been recommended.
+Efforts are being undertaken to build a strong defense against the covid problem.
+Efforts are being made to develop practical diagnostic tools, treatment techniques, and prophylactics.
+As of present, vaccination is an effective covid-19 prophylactic when paired with social awareness and adhering to covid norms that have been recommended.
 Now is the time for worldwide cooperation and assistance, especially among vulnerable members of various social orders, particularly in the growing and developing nations.
-Together, we can tackle the pandemic's interrelated medical, social, as well as financial consequences and foresee it from escalating into a long-term social and food security calamity, with the possible agony of previously made gains picking up.
+Together, we can tackle the pandemic's interrelated medical, social, and financial consequences and foresee it from escalating into a long-term social and food security calamity, with the possible agony of previously made gains picking up.